 I took the 747 Dublin Bus to the airport from work.
 At the airport, I had a fantastic supper at Burger King (not really…the other place to eat was all out of food at 7pm).
-I also bought conditioner because I forgot to bring some.
+I also bought hair conditioner because I forgot to pack some in my bag.
 I figured buying this in Dublin Airport would be cheaper than getting it in Oslo.
+I was right.

 My flight was delayed, and I got into Oslo at 12am.
 Getting through customs didn’t take too long (I don’t have an EU passport so sometimes that’s not the case).
 I got a ticket on the Flytoget Train, which is the express train from the airport to Oslo.
 It’s more expensive than the National Trains, but they had stopped running by the time my flight landed.

 Supper at Burger King at Dublin Airport: €7.80

 Flytoget Train from Oslo Airport to Oslo: €19.98